Levrault/godot-2d-action-adventure-platformer-demo/README.md

-# sidescroller-demo

-This is a small sidescroller demo made with the [Godot Engine 3.1](https://godotengine.org/).

-It's contains
+# Godot 2D action adventure platformer demo

+Godot 2D action adventure platformer demo will be a "complete" tiny demo that should contains a lot of useful stuffs for people that want to learn [Godot Engine](https://godotengine.org/) and creating their own platformer.

+I hope it should answer the common question : _Damn, how can I code that ?_ by only reading through code instead.

+## Features

-- A basic 2D physics
+- A basic retro physic engine
-- A player that make the following actions
+- A pretty complete character moveset
   - Jump
   - Double jump
+  - Wall jump (todo)
+  - Ledge grab (todo)
-  - Get hit
+  - Getting hit
+  - Diyng
+  - Grounded combo attack
-  - Died
+  - Air combo attack
-  - Make a simple combo of 3 attacks when on ground
-  - Make a simple combo of 3 attacks when on air
-- One enemy type, the slime
+- IA controlled enemy
-  - Controlled by a simple IA, it'll follow the player when he reach his sight zone.
-  - Attack the player when it can
+  - Slime
+    - Vicious little creature that will follow you if you get to close to him.
+    - Will try to bite you if you too close
+    - Multiples behavior (idle, move, attack, getting hit, dying)
+  - Eagle
+    - A flying enemy that mind his own business if you don't get in is path (move along multiples waypoints)
-  - Can get hit
+- GUI
+  - Player health bar
+  - Enemy health bar
-  - Can died
+- Tilemaps system
-- A really simple level
+- Pause Menu (todo)
+- Loading screen (todo)
+- Main menu (todo)
+- Dialogue system (todo)
+- Basic cinematic system (todo)
 - Some cools sounds and musics

 ## Credits